-Another reason for things feeling a bit ‘off’, is that many people have often been so busy that they’ve gradually eroded and sacrificed a lot of the discretionary parts of their life – the things that didn’t ‘have’ to be done.
-Things like quality time (being fully present) with good friends or family, hobbies, ‘time for me’ – things that fill them up, that bring them joy.
+Another reason things can feel a bit ‘off’, is that many people have often been so busy that they’ve gradually eroded and sacrificed a lot of the discretionary parts of their life – the things that didn’t ‘have’ to be done.
+Things like having enough quality time (being fully present) with good friends or family, hobbies, ‘time for me’ – things that fill them up, that bring them joy.

-Over time, their lives have gradually become narrowed so that it becomes all about work, or perhaps work and family, or even work, family and health.
-But often precious little else apart from an annual summer holiday or occasional time away.
+Over time, their lives have gradually narrowed so that it becomes all about work, or perhaps work and family, or even work, family and health.
+But often not a huge amount else apart from an annual summer holiday or occasional time away.
 This is often so subtle and gradual that you don’t really notice it happening.
 But it’s no surprise that something feels like it’s missing.
 Because it is.